bring/developer-site/content/api/tracking/_index.md

   - type: warn
     title: Removed pickup code from open tracking - 04.02.2022
     message: |
      As an increased security measure, as of Feb.
 4th 2022 we will hide the pickup code from open Tracking API.
-Logged in Tracking API will still contain the pickup code.
+Mybring users will continue to see pickup code on their shipments.
+You can also see pickup code on your shipments via Posten App.
   - type: warn
     title: Update deprecated Tracking URLs - 27.01.2022
     message: |